sora-xor/sora-docs/src/whitlist-token-to-polkaswap.md

 <center><img src=".gitbook/assets/whitelist-polkaswap-propose-changes.png" width="400"></center>

-And the community will see your pull request and review it.
+Once this is done, the community will review your pull request.

 ## Answer the questions and wait for approval